RAYNET, The Radio Amateurs Emergency Network is a UK national voluntary communications service provided for the community by licensed radio amateurs.

 Amateur Radio operators have access to a wide range of radio bands, operating modes and equipment which allows RAYNET to offer a unique range of emergency communication services to our user services.
 Coupled with our members endless resourcefulness, RAYNET is regarded as a professional support organisation by both the statutory “blue light” services and volunteer emergency service organisations.
 As such RAYNET has provided assistance at incidents ranging from the Zeebruge ferry disaster to evacuations resulting from chemical leaks or severe flooding disasters such as in Boscastle.

-We were recently providing assistance during the last heavy snow falls with the transportation of NHS Staff and patients at our local hospitals.
+We recently provided assistance during the “Beast From The East” heavy snow falls with the transportation of NHS Staff and patients at our local hospitals.

 Aside from assisting the emergency services RAYNET also enjoys assisting charities and other organisations by providing radio communications for events such as fun runs and cycle rides.
 These events support the community and provide opportunity for member training and equipment/procedure testing.

-This website provides general information about the longstanding South Glamorgan RAYNET Group. which primarily serves Cardiff and the Vale Of Glamorgan County Borough Council Areas.
+This website provides general information about the longstanding Cardiff & District RAYNET Group. which primarily serves Cardiff and the Vale Of Glamorgan County Borough Council Areas.